 The independent/quasi-independent structure occurs when existing clean energy and efficiency funds are used to capitalize a new entity.
-The new entity is typically a nonprofit with a 501(c)(3) status.
-The link between the government and the green bank with an independent/quasi-independent structure can be set in one of three ways.
+The new entity is typically a nonprofit with a 501(c)(3) status.27 The link between the government and the green bank with an independent/quasi-independent structure can be set in one of three ways.
 There could be no actual link between the government and the green bank, and the government just announces its support for the organization or designates the entity as the preferred bank of the government (fully independent).
 This option allows flexibility as a non-governmental entity but still signals to the market that the organization is a trusted actor.
 Another option is to sign a memorandum of understanding (MOU) between the government and the green bank to establish a link between the two, yet not bind anyone to a contract (quasi-independent).
-The final option is to have a formal, statutory relationship that is laid out in enabling legislation (quasi-independent).
-The legislation will outline how involved the government is, for example, by designating the number of government employees that must take seats on the Board of Directors of the green bank.
-CTGB, for example, is a quasi-public agency established by the Governor and Connecticut's Generally Assembly through Public Act 11-80, and its statutory purposes are codified in Section 16-245n of the Connecticut General Statues.
+The legislation will outline how involved the government is, for example, by designating the number of government employees that must take seats on the Board of Directors of the green bank.28 CTGB, for example, is a quasi-public agency established by the Governor and Connecticut's Generally Assembly through Public Act 11-80, and its statutory purposes are codified in Section 16-245n of the Connecticut General Statues.